amit199915/Weather-App/README.md

 Weatherstack Api : Retrieves instant, accurate weather information for any location in the world in lightweight JSON format.
-More details

 MapBox Api :The Mapbox Geocoding API does two things: forward geocoding and reverse geocoding.
-More details

 # Frontend Stack